Blumlaut/ai-changelog-generator/README.md

 - `github_token` (required) – Token used to push changes and open PRs.
 - `base_branch` – Branch to track for new commits (default `main`).
 - `style` – `summary` or `full` changelog style.
+- `system_prompt` – Optional system prompt sent to the AI model before the commit summary.

 Each provider is implemented as a small module under `providers/`.
 You can add your own module and select it via the `provider` input.